icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

 !!!info
       Considering that this calibration works in close relation with absolute encoders, it is necessary to keep in mind the following note.
-      First of all this `calibration type 14` has been designed to work with finger joints and specifically it is currently tested on joints that use `FAP` encoders but it should work similarly with other types of absolute encoders.
-In particular, the parameters that should be modifed are `calibration3`, `calibration4` and `calibration5`.
+      First, `calibration type 14` has been designed to work with finger joints and specifically it is currently tested on joints that use `FAP` encoders.
+However, it should work similarly with other types of absolute encoders.
+In particular, the parameters that should be modified are `calibration3`, `calibration4`, and `calibration5`.
       Another detail to cite is also related to the aforementioned `FAP` parameters.
 Specifically, it has been chosen to pass those data in `iCubDegree`, but it is known that `POS` service, which manages the `FAP` encoder, use different datatype, especially for the rotation parameter that is defined by an `enum type`.
 Therefore, in the firmware, this conversion is managed.
       In this manner, during the calibration phase, the absolute encoder is calibrated first, by setting the `offset` and adjusting it using `invertdirection` and `rotation` if different than zero.
       Then, the algorithm moves the incremental encoder at the motor to the `hard limit` (at open or closed finger based on the PWM sign) at setting `calibration2` as the `motor zero`.